nus-cs2103-AY2324S1/ip/README.md

 Snow chatbot data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file
-AddressBook data are saved as a JSON file [JAR file location]/data/addressbook.json.
+Snow chatbot data are saved as a JSON file [JAR file location]/data/addressbook.json.
 Advanced users are welcome to update data directly by editing that data file.